Skip to content

 Let’s put that in an example.
 If you sell a product for R100 and it costs R60 to make, you end up with R40.
 Expressed as a percentage, your margin is 40%.
 The higher the gross margin, the greater your efficiency is as a manufacturer to turn raw materials into income.

 On the retailer side, it’s a little more complicated.
-Your margins are driven by a number of different factors, including the types of products you sell.
-Suffice to say, a higher margin is driven by the perceived value versus the actual cost to purchase the product.
+Your margins are driven by several different factors, including the types of products you sell.
+Suffice it to say, that a higher margin is driven by the perceived value versus the actual cost to purchase the product.

 What is markup?